harshita2201301024/obsidian/data/Daily Notes/2024/August/09-August-2024-Friday.md

 Do Brush
 Get Ready and go to the gym at 5:45 AM

-1. delegation api issue fixed
+1. delegation api issue fixed - 2hours
 2. take localization of newly added permissions
 3. call api for max delegation end date which was given to me by chandra - 1 hour
 4. Mobile Responsive
 5. Android PDF
 6. Send Screenshots to Tejas
-7.
+7. Fix Tejas Design Fixes
+8. Android Design of pdf

 **Night Routine**